alabamenhu/Intl-CLDR/README.md

 # Version History
+  * 0.4.2
+    * Added some new tokens <local-alpha>, etc.
+    * Initial support for format-date and others.
   * 0.4.1
     * Greatly improved support for a <local-number> token.
     * Added support for Genders (only people, as that's what CLDR data has).